saman/notion-quote/README.md

 You can add a different source for random quotes.
 This source must be a JSON file hosted somewhere.
 As an example you can use [Github Gist](https://gist.github.com/).

-The JSON file must be in this format:
+The valid JSON file must be in this format:
 ```json
 [
   {